ankorstore/yokai-showroom/http-demo/README.md

 ### Makefile

-This template provides a `Makefile`:
+This demo application provides a `Makefile`:

 ```
 make up     # start the docker compose stack